Italian bond yields fall as EU leaders seek joint financing to fight coronavirus

 Elsewhere, Italy's economy minister said on Thursday he expected a "strong rebound" in output in the third quarter of the year and significant growth in 2021, after contraction caused by measures to fight the coronavirus.

-Germany's coalition parties on Thursday agreed to further measures worth some 10 billion euros ($10.81 billion) to protect its workers and companies.
-Germany has already approved an initial package worth over 750 billion euros, with the government taking on new debt for the first time since 2013.
+Germany's coalition parties on Thursday agreed to further measures worth some 10 billion euros ($10.81 billion) to protect workers and companies.
+Germany has already approved an initial package worth more than 750 billion euros, with the government taking on new debt for the first time since 2013.

 ((olga.cotaga@thomsonreuters.com;))